Lea Michele Marries Zandy Reich In California

-Actress Lea Michele is a wedded woman!
+Actress Lea Michele is a wedded woman.
 She tied the knot with Zandy Reich on Saturday, March 9, in Northern California.
-This is the first marriage for both the bride and the groom.
+This is the first marriage for both Michele and Reich.

 The wedding, which was said to be intimate and romantic, was attended by family and close friends, including Michele’s former co-stars Darren Criss, Becca Tobin, Jonathan Groff, and Emma Roberts.
 Her former Glee and Scream Queens boss, Ryan Murphy, officiated the ceremony, according to Us Weekly.